georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 \end{alignat*}
 $$

 Here you can also see why you still need to think along a bit: $$Iota$$ and $$Kappa$$ are necessary because the index registers of the 65C02 cannot operate on themselves.
 This is a quirk specific to that architecture.
 When you create your own grammar, keep these quirks in mind.
-(The other reason being that the sets above overlap, aka, they're not disjoint - as is required by set partitions.)
+(The other reason is that the sets above overlap, aka, they're not disjoint - as is required by set partitions.)

-**3: Create set partitions of the sets from step 1 based on the addressing mode sets from step 2.** This basically means, sort opcodes by the addressing modes they support:
+**3: Create set partitions of the sets from step 1 based on the addressing mode sets from step 2.** This basically means, sorting opcodes by the addressing modes they support:

 $$
 \begin{alignat*}{2}